pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.invoices.sync_invoice_from_stripe_data

-Syncronizes a local invoice with data from the Stripe API
+Synchronizes a local invoice with data from the Stripe API

 Args: